Nonlinear quantum gates for a Bose-Einstein condensate: Approach

 Each candidate shaking trajectory~$\tilde{\bm\lambda}$ has support over a wide range of frequencies, which makes searching for optimal trajectories computationally expensive.
 We devise a method for restricting the frequency domain for the search as we now explain.
 First we solve the optimal trajectories $\{{\bm\lambda}^k;k\in[M]\}$, with~$k$ denoting the $k^\text{th}$ of the size-$M$ Fibonacci lattice using Hohenester's quantum-control method in OCTBEC, as discussed in~Appendix~\ref{appe:oct}, plus the discrete Fourier transform.
 First we define a spectral-averaging function

 for the $i^\text{th}$ frequency component $f_i$~(\ref{eq:tildeomegadiscrete}).
-We then determine a connected subdomain~$I$ of frequencies for which~$\Lambda_i$ exceeds a cut-off condition.
-In other words we introduce lower- and upper-frequency cut-offs by restricting~$i$ to~$I$ and thereby reduce computational overhead in searching for feasible trajectories for the general case.
+We then determine a connected subdomain~$I$ of frequencies for which~$\Lambda_i$ exceeds a cut off condition.
+In other words we introduce lower- and upper-frequency cut offs by restricting~$i$ to~$I$ and thereby reduce computational overhead in searching for feasible trajectories for the general case.

 Now that we have restricted the frequency domain to~$I$, searching for a feasible~$\tilde{\bm\lambda}$, denoted~$\tilde{\bm\lambda}_\text{feas}$, based on average gate fidelity~(\ref{eq:avgatefidelity}), corresponds to searching for a feasible vector over an $|I|$-dimensional vector space, for~$|I|$ the cardinality of the restricted frequency mesh.
 We commence the search with an initial trajectory candidate that has equal support over all frequency components.
 Then we execute a search to find superior frequency-domain trajectories restricted to~$I$.
 This procedure is terminated when the average gate fidelity exceeds the threshold value~(\ref{eq:avgatefidthreshold}), and this frequency-domain description of a feasible trajectory is returned as the algorithmic output as well as the resultant fidelity.
 If, on the other hand, a feasible trajectory is not found, the algorithm searches for new parameters of the quartic potential and seeks a feasible trajectory in that case.
 When we have obtained a feasible frequency distribution, we use the inverse discrete Fourier transform to obtain the control trajectory in the time domain.
 We can choose a different number of time domain samples to obtain a few control points but a steep control curve or more control points but a continuous control curve.
 The sampling theorem sets the minimum number of sampling points.